New Argentina central bank chief wants more private bank lending

-BUENOS AIRES (Reuters) - Argentina’s new central bank chief began his first full week on the job by urging the country’s private financial institutions to increase lending, the bank said on Monday, as the government tries to jumpstart a stagnant economy.
+BUENOS AIRES, Oct 6 (Reuters) - Argentina’s new central bank chief began his first full week on the job by urging the country’s private financial institutions to increase lending, the bank said on Monday, as the government tries to jumpstart a stagnant economy.

 Alejandro Vanoli was named central bank president on Wednesday when the previous chief monetary policymaker, Juan Carlos Fabrega, quit after a series of run-ins with the economy ministry.